simon-ritchie/apysc/docstring_markdowns/apysc/_type/variable_name_suffix_attr_interface.md

 **[Returns]**

 - `attr_variable_name_suffix`: str
   - An attribute's variable name suffix.
-In the following cases, this value becomes a blank string. - If this instance is not the `VariableNameSuffixInterface` instance. - If a suffix is a blank string.
+In the following cases, this value becomes a blank string. - If this instance is not the `VariableNameSuffixMixIn` instance. - If a suffix is a blank string.